About Adapt2Live

 Health & Climate Resilience

-This campaign pillar seeks to strengthen health systems and improve community resilience to climate-related health shocks.
+Seeks to strengthen health systems and improve community resilience to climate-related health shocks.
 The Climate crisis is a health crisis.
 From heatwaves and vector-borne diseases to food insecurity and trauma caused by disasters, Africa’s health systems are unprepared for the scale of threats ahead.
 Key Focus Areas: Preparedness for climate-related disease outbreaks (e.g., malaria, cholera, respiratory illnesses) through early detection, prevention, and response.
 Mental health and psychosocial support for communities under chronic climate stress and those displaced after Climate disasters.
 Well-equipped local health facilities with the resources, training, and infrastructure needed to serve populations under climate duress.
 Integrating and prioritizing health into climate adaptation policies, ensuring that health resilience is not sidelined in national adaptation plans and national budget allocations.
 Investment in heatwave and other climate induced disaster response systems and infrastructure (e.g., cooling shelters, mobile health units, robust health data systems).

 04